LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 [Elastic America Virtual Chapter](https://community.elastic.co/amer-virtual/): Want to attend live workshops?
 Join the Elastic Americal Virtual Chapter to get the deets!

-## Preparing the dataset for aggregations
+## Set up data within Elasticsearch
 Often times, the dataset will not be optimal for performing aggregations in its original state.

 For example, the data type of a field has may not be recognized by Elasticsearch or the dataset may contain a value in a field that do not belong in that field and etc.